thethinktankonline/dndgpt/README.md

 A Django-based web application that provides AI-powered assistance for Dungeons & Dragons gameplay, using OpenAI's GPT models and LangChain for enhanced functionality.

+This project utilizes the D&D 5th Edition System Reference Document (SRD), which is available under the Creative Commons Attribution 4.0 International License.
+The SRD content is provided by Wizards of the Coast and can be found at: https://www.dndbeyond.com/srd?srsltid=AfmBOorj-vF3ByjLOFxGjRyQ4OuJ0vulRSK7mdSRRBGCevHvPOt2uj8W

 ## Version

 0.2.0